-Students can complete the program, which confers a PhD in Biomedical Science and Translational Medicine, in five years.
-Students receive a $36,000 annual stipend.
+Students can complete the program, which confers a PhD in biomedical science and translational medicine, in five years.
+Students receive a $41,000 annual stipend.

-At this time the Cedars-Sinai Graduate School is not able to accept any international/foreign applicants who do not have citizenship and/or permanent residency in the USA.
+At this time, Cedars-Sinai graduate programs are not able to accept any international/foreign applicants who do not have citizenship or permanent residency in the U.S.